 For Sasha*, a 26-year-old woman of color, finding work in San Francisco has never been an easy endeavor.
-Last spring, when the United States Congress passed a two-bill package called “Stop Enabling Sex Traffickers Act and Allow States” and “Victims to Fight Online Sex Trafficking Act” (commonly known as SESTA-FOSTA), the ability to do her job as a sex worker became more challenging: she no longer had the internet as a resource to find and screen clients.
+Last spring, when the United States Congress passed a two-bill package called "Stop Enabling Sex Traffickers Act" and "Victims to Fight Online Sex Trafficking Act" (commonly known as SESTA-FOSTA), the ability to do her job as a sex worker became more challenging: she no longer had the internet as a resource to find and screen clients.

 "Since SESTA-FOSTA, it has been really hard on me and I know other women are struggling as well," she told Salon.
 "Everyone is going through different things, and since there have been more crackdowns on the internet I've had to pick up other jobs that are considered legal... now I work three different jobs just to make ends meet."

 The digital crackdowns include the closing of sites like BackPage as well as Craigslist's personal section.
 While the bills didn't explicitly seek to target sex workers (the messaging was to combat sex trafficking), prior to the bills being signed into law many raised concerns regarding the backlash it would have on the sex work industry nationwide.